 Although some commercial vaccines provide protection against virulent rabies challenge for 3 years or longer (Lakshmanan et al., 2006), national or local legislation sometimes require annual boosters.

 In endemic areas, stray cats should be always considered at exposure risk and handling or nursing of rescued animals should be considered dangerous even if they are asymptomatic.

-Risk exposure is generally almost nil in breeding catteries because usually pedigree cats are kept strictly indoors, but their vaccination is under local or state regulation.
+Risk of exposure is generally almost nil in breeding catteries because many pedigree cats are kept strictly indoors, but their vaccination is under local or state regulation.

 Rabies vaccination and cat movement within the EU

-The Directive 998/2003 of the European Community established new rules for non-commercial movement of pet animals between EU countries (dogs, cats and ferrets).
-According to these rules all such animals should be identified by tattoo and/or microchip and vaccinated against rabies, and a 21-day waiting period in case of primary vaccination is required.
-In addition, the above Regulation provides that some countries maintain their national provisions for a transitional period.
+The Directive 998/2003 of the European Community established rules for non-commercial (less than 6 animals) movement of pets between EU countries (dogs, cats and ferrets).
+According to these rules all such animals should be identified by tattoo and/or microchip and vaccinated against rabies, and a 21-day waiting period in case of primary vaccination is required (the vaccination day is not included in this period).
+Depending on the vaccine used the veterinarian confirms in the passport how long the vaccination will be valid.
+Any booster within this time will immediately prolong the validation.
+However, if the booster is performed after the validation date of the last rabies vaccination, a 21-day waiting period before traveling will be required again.
+In addition, the above regulation provides that some countries maintain their national provisions for a transitional period.
 In this case, before entry of the country an individual serological test for rabies neutralizing antibodies is required demonstrating that the titer is at least 0.5 U/ml.

 As the national requirements are changing, the actual legislation must be checked and followed in case of international pet movement.